-Thank you for choosing the TL-WN350G/TL-WN350GD 54M Wireless PCI Adapter!
+Thank you for choosing the TL-WN310G 54M Wireless Adapter!

-1.1 Overview of the product
+1.1 Overview of the Product

-The TP-LINK TL-WN350G/TL-WN350GD 54M Wireless PCI Adapter will provide you the flexibility to install your PC in the most convenient location available, without the cost of running network cables.
+The adapter gives you the flexibility to install your PC or notebook PC in the most convenient location available, without the cost of running network cables.

-The Adapter's auto-sensing capability allows high packet transfer rate of up to 54Mbps for maximum throughput, or dynamic range shifting to lower speeds due to distance or operating limitations in an environment with a lot of electromagnetic interference.
+The adapter's auto-sensing capability allows high packet transfer rate of up to 54Mbps for maximum throughput, or dynamic range shifting to lower speeds due to distance or operating limitations in an environment with a lot of electromagnetic interference.
 It can also interoperate with all 11Mbps wireless (802.11b) products.
 Your wireless communications are protected by up to 152-bit WEP and WPA encryption for high security.